How a vegan diet can affect your intelligence

 There are many different reasons to cut out animal products from your diet.
 One of them is that they can affect your intelligence, and it’s no secret how fast the world is growing.

-Nowadays, the number of people that are adopting veganism is expanding for many different reasons.
-A vegan diet can improve your heart health, prevent cancer, and many other health benefits.
+Nowadays, the number of people adopting veganism is expanding for many reasons.
+A vegan diet can improve your heart health, prevent cancer, and other health benefits.
 But is veganism good for your brain?
 Is it possible that going on a vegan diet can make you smarter?

 Reasoning with people who question your diet if you are a vegan

-A vegan diet is considered a very healthy diet that is often followed by people who want to adopt a healthier lifestyle and does not include any animal food products.
-A vegan diet will consist of foods from plants and have things like fruits, nuts, grains, vegetables, and legumes.
+A vegan diet is considered a very healthy diet and is often followed by people who want to adopt a healthier lifestyle.
+It does not include animal food products.
+A vegan diet will consist of plant foods and fruits, nuts, grains, vegetables, and legumes.
 By the definition of a vegan, no animal products are included in their diet.
-Some people follow this diet because they believe that it is the right way to live as a human; others follow it for its health benefits; some do so because they think it will be better for the environment.
+Some people follow this diet because they believe it is the right way to live as a human; others follow it for its health benefits; some do so because they think it will be better for the environment.

 Veganism is a lifestyle that more and more people choose to live by.
-There are many reasons why people want to go vegan — it can be for health reasons, animal rights, sustainability, or a combination of factors.
+There are many reasons why people want to go vegan — for health reasons, animal rights, sustainability, or a combination of factors.

 A vegan diet is a “pure” plant diet containing no animal products.
 Vegans do not eat meat, fish, poultry, or any other products obtained from animals.
 The word is also often used to refer to lifestyle.